 Is drinking water available?

-Water is available in the dining hall and from drinking fountains in the playgrounds.
+Water is available in the dining hall.
 Children are also permitted to bring water into school to drink in the classroom during the day.
 This water should be in a clear plastic container that has a securely fitting lid.
 It should be labelled clearly with your child’s name.
 Water bottles may not be taken into the playground unless it is very hot.
 Please avoid sugary juice.

 What should I do if my child is not well?

 If your child is unwell then s/he should be kept at home.
 Please inform us via the Parentmail app giving details of your child's illness (eg fever, vomiting) or telephone the school on 0208 546 7176

 IMPORTANT: After a bout of vomiting or diarrhoea, there MUST be a clear period of 48 hours at home, following a return to normal diet, before the child returns to school.